manual transmission shifts hard

 Post

 Quote »But if warranty service is denied, then Nissan may have issues with the dealer.
 Nissan relies on it's dealers to be able to carry out the warranty service.
 I'd be willing to bet there is a contract between the dealers and Nissan.[/quote]What?
 The Dealer doesn't deny warranty repairs, the manufacturer does.
 If Infiniti denies a warranty claim the dealer has no further liability to do anything.
 I'm not talking about a dealer refusing to perform Infiniti approved warranty repairs - short of some lunatic stomping around the waiting room uttering threats to other patrons, why would they?
 Even if a Dealer's service dept, for whatever reason, refused to complete a manufacturer approved warranty repair, what do you think is going to happen?
 Infiniti going to strip the dealer of it's agreement?
 No way, it's easier to let one little incident pass than remove and replace the dealer.
 Quote »Whether or not someone has a valid claim depends on the case.[/quote]Of course, but I think you missed my point.
 With our legal system, someone can be 100% in the right - and still never really "win" their case.
 One of the most common legal strategies is to simply "deep pocket" your opponent into submission.
 Many, many ways to do this, and it's very effective.
 Unfortunately, the sad reality is, that the merits of a case often won't be the biggest determinant of it's outcome.
 And spare me the "attorneys are human, no different than you or me".
 In every walk of life you will find wonderful, caring people.
 But, when it comes time to locate the most despicable, arrogant, crooked, self-absorbed leaches on the face of the earth - well, lets just say it would be no surprise if a large percentage of people looked inside the Bar first.Quote »And actually, an arbitration can not be forced onto anyone. [/quote]Correct.
 A case can be tried by an arbitrator only if both sides agree.
 An arbitrator is an experienced lawyer who serves without pay.
 In most areas both judges and arbitrators are available to try cases, however, where arbitrators are used, there usually are many arbitrators available and only one or two judges.
 If both parties agree to have the case heard by an arbitrator, the case probably will be heard sooner because there are more arbitrators than judges.
 When an arbitrator determines a case, the decision is final and there is not further appeal by either the claimant or defendant.
 Quote »We have the right to a court trial and consequently, we have the right to a trial by jury. [/quote]No. The claimant in a Small Claims action cannot demand a jury trial.
 A defendant, however, may demand a trial by jury.
 If a defendant demands a jury trial, the defendant must pay a jury fee and file a $50.00 "undertaking" (security) with the court to guarantee the payment of costs that may be awarded against the defendant.
 The defendant also is required to make an affidavit specifying the issues of fact which the defendant desires to have tried by a jury, and stating that such trial is desired and demanded in good faith.
 Jury trials in NY are held before panels of six jurors.Quote »Small claims actions typically need to go through an appeal process before a jury will hear it though.[/quote]No. You cannot appeal if your case was tried by an arbitrator.
 If your case was tried by a judge, you may appeal the decision if you believe justice was not done.
 Technical mistakes made during the trial are not grounds for reversal.
 The appellate court will consider only whether substantial justice was done.
 Very few Small Claims cases are appealed.
 The expense of appealing is rarely justified in a Small Claims action.
 Taking an appeal may require retaining an attorney.
-In addition, the party who is appealing must purchase a typed transcript of the trial proceedings from the court reporter, or from the court when audio recording of the trial is authorized.
+In addition, the party who is appealing must purchase a typed transmission of the trial proceedings from the court reporter, or from the court when audio recording of the trial is authorized.
 If no stenographic minutes were taken, the party appealing will be required to prepare a statement of what took place during the proceeding.
 If a statement is used, the party who is not appealing will have the opportunity to offer changes to the statement.
 If you decide to appeal, you must file a notice of appeal and pay the required fee within 30 days after the judgment is entered.
 The party appealing the judgment can temporarily prevent its enforcement pending the decision on the appeal.
 To do this, a bond or undertaking must be filed with the court to guarantee payment of the judgment should the party lose the appeal.
 Quote »A compromises can be made if both sides are willing to accept a littel loss to avoid a total loss.
 And as long as their acceptable loss range crosses at some point.[/quote]Bingo.
 My point exactly.
 You WILL agree to a compromise, because you won't want to spend more $$$ than the amount of the claim to hire an attorney, or take multiple days off work to represent yourself, or spend hours attempting to decipher legal precedent, researching warranty and contract law, responding to counter claims etc...
 Argue the principle all you want but, when push comes to shove, the Magnussen-Moss Act probably isn't going to do you much good in a situation like this.
 Been there, done that.

 User avatar